Saihex/creation_wiki_pages/The4Tris/category/logic/Brain_Crystal.md

 Note: BCRs only exists within [The Simulation](../Dimensions/the_simulation).

 Brain Crystal Robot *(abbreviated as BCR)* is a robot body made for Brain Crystal so they actually have a body.
-The material of the body is a [DeltaTungstate-A1](#deltatungstate-a1) with [BCR Nerve Fiber](#bcr-nerve-fiber) in it.
+The material of the body is a **DeltaTungstate-A1** with **BCR Nerve Fiber** in it.
 The BCR Nerve Fiber controls the metal elasticity as well provides senses same as skin on human.
 Capability of design allow Brain Crystal Robots to control their skin elasticity meaning despite looks hard and sharp on edges it can be soft as a fabric and can deform like one.
 It also contracts the metal like a muscle.

-While most BCR use the [common design](#brain-crystal-robot-common-design), there are some BCR that have their own custom design to suite efficiently with their task.
+While most BCR use the [Common Design](#brain-crystal-robot-common-design), there are some BCR that have their own custom design to suite their task.
 Some designed as feline, squid and birds.
-While most common design is given preset body exterior design, they can still request to change body anytime they wanted.
+While most Common Design BCRs are given preset body exterior design, they can still request to change body design anytime they wanted whether their own design or within a catalog of "BCR Common Exterior Design".

 ### Brain Crystal Robot Common Design
 Known as **BCR Common Design**.
 This description only explains the internal/interior of this design, the exterior design depends on what the owner wanted it to be.